 Market and SFC Portfolio Update

 If you’ve been reading the attention-grabbing headlines and trending news topics lately you may think the world is about to end.
-Whether you’re reading about what’s happening in Washington DC and across the globe politically, cyber security breaches, or yesterday’s big market correction (S&P 500 down 1.82% and Russell 2000 and Nasdaq both down over 2.6%), you may be curious how your investment portfolio is doing.
+Whether you’re reading about what’s happening in Washington DC and across the globe politically, cybersecurity breaches, or yesterday’s big market correction (S&P 500 down 1.82% and Russell 2000 and Nasdaq both down over 2.6%), you may be curious how your investment portfolio is doing.

 We’re writing this update today so you can breathe a sigh of relief.
 We recently reduced our exposure to the equity markets at near-term highs as we believed them to be overbought, and added an S&P 500 inverse position into the majority of our portfolios.
 We also added defensive sectors to our Sector Rotation portfolio including utilities, consumer staples, and real estate.
 These positions are actually up today and making money.
 We also increased our bond exposure in the majority of our portfolios to help fight the recent volatility we’ve been experiencing.
 Interest rates are currently falling through the floor which typically benefits bonds immensely.

-This is why we watch our portfolios daily, so you can relax and know we have our hand on the wheel and eyes on the road.
+This is why we watch our portfolios daily, so you can relax and know we have our hands on the wheel and eyes on the road.
 In our current geopolitical state, we feel investors need the flexibility to move to cash or change course if something big happens in the market.
 We realize some clients like to take advantage of market corrections so if you would like to change your portfolio in any way or have any questions we encourage you to give our office a call.
 There are some lines in the sand that, if triggered, we believe could send the market down further so we are watching all developments extremely closely.
 If we believe the market is stabilizing, we’ll consider increasing risk by selling some of the more defensive positions.

 If you own a longer-term investment, such as a variable annuity or 529 plan, our longer-term indicators are still saying that this is a shorter-term fluctuation in the market and that there is not necessarily a need for a reaction today.
 If that changes, you’ll most likely be hearing from us soon.